-It is important to note that a Valuation is not a survey because it does not include:
+It is vital to highlight that a Valuation is not a survey because it lacks the following components:

-If this is suitable for you, be reassured by our Property Valuation Report.
-My Conveyancing Specialist can offer you the reports mentioned above for Wakefield, all you have to do if fill out our quick and easy quote form.
-You will receive a quotation in seconds and can rest easy it will be at a competitive price.
+If this is right for you, our Property Valuation Report can reassure you.
+My Conveyancing Specialist can provide you with the above-mentioned reports for Wakefield; all you have to do is fill out our fast and simple direct quote.
+You will receive a quotation in seconds and can be sure that it will be affordable.

-For conventional properties, an HBR is a survey which looks at the following issues:
+An HBR is a survey for conventional properties that looks at the following issues:

 Do I need a Property Valuation Report, Home Buyer Reports or a Building Survey Report Wakefield

 Before buying a property you need to make sure that you know the difference between the various reports and valuations that we are offering.